neuralmagic/deepsparse/logging-sdk/README.md

 ### Custom Functions

-Users can defined custom functions in Python in a file, for example `custom.py`, which should be stored in the filesystem of the application.
+Users can define custom functions in Python in a file, for example `custom.py`.

-The custom functions are then specified in the YAML configuration file in the form `func: path/to/custom.py:function_name`.

-An example Python file looks as follows:

 ```python
 # custom.py